haesleinhuepf/napari-simpleitk-image-processing/README.md

 Filters of this napari plugin can be found in the `Tools > Filtering` menu.
-Segmentation algorithms and tools for post-processing segmented (binary or label) images can be found in the `Tools > Segmentation` menu.
+Segmentation algorithms and tools for post-processing segmented (binary or label) images can be found in the `Tools > Segmentation` menus.
 All filters implemented in this napari plugin are also demonstrated in [this notebook](https://github.com/haesleinhuepf/napari-simpleitk-image-processing/blob/main/docs/demo.ipynb).

 ### Gaussian blur